-More recently, through the AIDSTAR-One project, JSI also completed a series of assessments and training activities in the Kyrgyz Republic to improve infection prevention practices and map HIV clinical and social support services in selected urban settings.
+Through the AIDSTAR-One project, JSI completed a series of assessments and training activities in Kyrgyzstan to improve infection prevention practices and map HIV clinical and social support services in selected urban settings.

-Currently, JSI manages the SPRING nutrition project in the Kyrgyz Republic, which works to reduce stunting through evidence-based interventions with a clear pathway to national scale-up.
-This will be achieved by improving nutrition-related behaviors at the household level while also building capacity at the national level in support of nutrition-centered policy and decision-making.
-SPRING’s main partners in the Kyrgyz Republic include the Ministry of Health and the Ministry of Agriculture.
+JSI also managed the SPRING Nutrition project in partnership with the Kyrgyzstan Ministries of Health and Agriculture, working to reduce stunting through evidence-based interventions with a clear pathway to national scale-up.
+JSI worked to improve nutrition-related behaviors at the household level while also building capacity at the national level in support of nutrition-centered policy and decision-making.

 SPRING is scaling up high-impact nutrition practices and policies by providing technical support on preventing stunting and maternal and child anemia, linking agriculture and nutrition, and changing behavior through communication.